hillal20/react-advanced-typescript/READ_JAVA.md

 if a class is the parent and it has a child class extended from it , and the child  overrode one method of the parent

-if we generate an object from  the child , and even if the type of the obj was the parent class, if we call the overrode method , the child method will be called
+  - if we generate an object from  the child ,
+  - and even if the type of the obj was the parent class,
+  - if we call the overrode method , the child method will be called

-but if we supply the overrode method with the static key word in both parent and child , and if we call the overrode method from the obj , then  the parent method will be invoked instead
+  - but if we supply the overrode method with the static key word in both parent and child ,
+  - and if we call the overrode method from the obj ,
+  -  then  the parent method will be invoked instead

+    ex:

+        class Parent {
+            static void display() {
+                System.out.println("Parent display");
+            }
+        }

+        class Child extends Parent {
+            static void display() {
+                System.out.println("Child display");
+            }
+        }

+        public class Main {
+            public static void main(String[] args) {
+                Parent parentObj = new Parent();
+                Parent childObj = new Child();

+                parentObj.display();  // Calls Parent's static method
+                childObj.display();   // Also calls Parent's static method }
+        }

 ## 35 ** Association , aggregation and composition